 (1) The name or fictitious name of the entity;

 (2) The mailing address of the entity's office;

-(3) The name and mailing address of each owner, director, and officer of the entity;
+(3) The name and mailing address of each owner or each director and officer of the entity;

 (4) The committee name the contribution was given to, the date, and the amount of the contribution; and